robotology/icub-gazebo-grasping-sandbox/dockerfiles/README.md

     $ cmake ../
     $ make install
     ```
+1. Open up the browser and connect to **`localhost:6080`** to get to the workspace desktop GUI.
-1. Run the grasping experiment:
+1. In the desktop GUI, open a terminal and run the grasping experiment:
    ```sh
    $ icub-grasp.sh
    ```